MecBonjourno/GPT-Ignition/README.md

 ## 📚 About

-Welcome to **GPT - Ignition**!
-This repository is designed to be our one-stop-shop to understand and study the fascinating world of artificial intelligence, with a specific focus on Generative Pretrained Transformers (GPT) and Large Language Models (LLMs).
+Welcome to **GPT - Ignition!** This repository is designed to be our one-stop-shop to understand and study the fascinating world of artificial intelligence, with a specific focus on Generative Pretrained Transformers (GPT) and Large Language Models (LLMs).

 Whether you're an AI enthusiast, a student, a researcher, or a seasoned practitioner, this repo is a place for you.
 Join us on this exciting journey and let's create a better future, together!